nestjs/docs.nestjs.com/content/techniques/mvc.md

   }
 }
 ```

-Alternatively, you can inject the `@Res()` decorator and response which view you want as follows:
+Alternatively, you can use the `@Res()` decorator to directly inject the response and specify the view you want to render, as shown below:

 ```typescript
 import { Res } from '@nestjs/common';